RanjiDude/DeepRL-Nanodegree-Project1-Navigation/README.md

 ### How to run the code?

 - Clone/download the three files listed above and add them in the same folder as the Banana Collector environment on your machine.
-You can run the code using a terminal like Anaconda Prompt or anything that can run python commands.
+You can run the code using a terminal like Anaconda Prompt or anything that can run python commands like 'pip'.
-- Once you navigate to the folder where the project files are located using the 'cd' command, run either the 'Navigation_Train.py' file if you'd like to train the agent.
-- Else run the 'Navigation_Test.py' file if you would like to see a pretrained agent in action.
+- Once you navigate to the folder where the project files are located using the 'cd' command, run either the 'Navigation_Train.py' file if you'd like to train the agent or the 'Navigation_Test.py' file if you would like to see a pretrained agent in action!

 Please refer to the Report.md file if you'd like an in-depth look of the architecture